Welcome to the Home of the Great Evergreen!

 truefaith7 (author) from USA on August 20, 2012:

 Thanks for the feedback and Pin Farmer Rachel!
 It's amazing how pine trees can have so many different cultural aspects and meanings with so many cultures.
 The trees definitely have much to teach and tell us!

-> Rachel Koski Nielsen from Pennsylvania, now farming in Minnesota on August 20, 2012:
+Rachel Koski Nielsen from from PA, now homesteading in MN on August 20, 2012:

-> Great hub!
+Great hub!
 I love studying and learning about trees.
 It was interesting to read about the different cultural aspects of pine trees.
 Pinned and voted up etc. :)